 [Sec.
-25; Sec.
 256B.056, subd.
 2]

 Nursing facility admission contracts.
-Effective July 1, 2006, admission contracts for nursing facilities that are part of a continuing care community may require, as a condition of admission, residents to remain in private pay status for a specified period of time.
+Admission contracts for nursing facilities that are part of a continuing care community may require, as a condition of admission, residents to remain in private pay status for a specified period of time.
 [Sec.
-23; § 144.6501, subd.
+144.6501, subd.
 6]

 Disclosure of annuities.
-Effective July 1, 2006, individuals applying for or seeking recertification of eligibility for MA payment of long-term care services must provide to the department a complete description of any interest either the individual or the individual's spouse has in annuities, using disclosure forms provided by DHS.
+Individuals applying for or seeking recertification of eligibility for MA payment of long-term care services must provide to the department a complete description of any interest either the individual or the individual's spouse has in annuities, using disclosure forms provided by DHS.
 The disclosure form must include a statement that DHS becomes the remainder beneficiary under the annuity or similar financial instrument by virtue of receipt of MA.
 The individual and the individual's spouse must execute separate disclosure forms for each annuity or similar instrument.

 The issuer of an annuity must confirm that this designation has been made and notify the county agency when there is a change in the amount of income or principal being withdrawn.
 The county agency must provide the issuer with contact information.
 [Sec.
-27; § 256B.056, subd.
+256B.056, subd.
 11]